Elsa Salonen

 Artist Statement

-In addition, I distil colours from flowers, preserve the dyes in various ways and bleach plants to make them appear entirely white.
+I distill colours from flowers, leaving them pale and colourless.
+The extracted colour pigments I preserve in various ways and display them alongside the white flowers.
 The technique is based on a notion that most organisms, both in the plant and the animal world, seem to lose their colours in death – flowers wither and bodies blanch.
 Thus, all the colours in nature signal the presence of a living force.
-The result in my three-dimensional paintings is a poetic separation of the vivid life energy (the preserved colours) from their empty, pale bodies (the bleached flowers).
-For example, the installation Study of Eternal Cycle (2014) shows a single bleached rose with three laboratory glasses that are painted with the colours distilled from the very same flower.
-A spotlight illuminates the glasses and the painted colours are reflected back to the bleached rose, which again appears vivid and red.
+The result in my three-dimensional paintings is a poetic separation of the vivid life energy (the preserved colours) from their empty, pale bodies (the decoloured flowers).